raul-izquierdo/english/sources/vocabulary/Doing Things/Moving.md

 llevar a alguien en coche
     = give someone a lift to
+    = take <sbody> to <place>
     ?
-Llevé a mi amigo al aeropuerto : `I gave my friend a lift to the airport` ? ¿Puedes llevarme mañana al trabajo? : `Can you give me a lift to work tomorrow?`
+Llevé a mi amigo al aeropuerto : `I gave my friend a lift to the airport` - `I took him to the airport` ? ¿Puedes llevarme mañana al trabajo? : `Can you give me a lift to work tomorrow?` - `Can you take me to work tomorrow?`

 dejar a alguien
     = drop off